jultra/hw-ruby-intro/README.md

 # Submission Directions

-Upload a single `ruby_intro.rb` file to the autograder.
+Upload a single `ruby_intro.rb` file to the Activity 2 Submission Bin for this activity in the VLE site.